tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Values which are independent of the true server name, or other information the client wishes to protect, MAY be included in ClientHelloOuter.
 If they match the corresponding ClientHelloInner, they MAY be compressed as described in
 {{encoding-inner}}.
-However, note that the paylod length reveals information about which extensions are compressed, so inner extensions which only sometimes match the corresponding outer extension SHOULD NOT be compressed.
+However, note that the payload length reveals information about which extensions are compressed, so inner extensions which only sometimes match the corresponding outer extension SHOULD NOT be compressed.